mek0124/autoupdate_languages2/README.md

   auto_update_langs.start()
 ```

-To use the package as an api call to create a file within the current directory of where your file was executed from (click to expand)
+To use the package as an api call to create a file within the current directory of where your file was executed from
 > ONLY `.txt` FILE IS AVAILABLE AS OUTPUT AT THIS TIME!

 ```python